dlevchev/ftp-meme/README.md

 1. **Press and HOLD** the big button to charge your fart power
 2. Watch the charge meter fill up (max 1000)
-3. **Release** to upload your fart via FTP Protocol
+3. **Release** to send farts to Slingoor via FTP Protocol
 4. Enjoy the explosion and watch your pump power grow!
+5. Check the live chart to see the price action
+6. Copy the CA to buy or trade
-5. Compete for the top spot on the leaderboard
+7. Compete for the top spot on the leaderboard

+## Terminal Vibes

+The site features authentic retro terminal aesthetics:
+- CRT scanline effects
+- Green phosphor glow (#00ff88)
+- Screen flicker animation
+- Monospace font (Courier New)
+- Terminal-style borders and UI elements

 ## Why?